Arwa-x/Robot-arm-Installation/Task 3/README.md

 sudo nano ~/.bashrc
 ```
 Enter your password then add the follwing line at the end of the (bashrc) file and make sure to change the username to your own
-If you forgot the username just go to your catkin_ws > devel > setup.bash, right click > properties
 ```
 source /home/arwa/catkin_ws/devel/setup.bash
 ```